Two coupled-drive centrifugal fans on the Jitamitra shop floor

 Do you performance-test a hot-gas fan before dispatch?

 Yes.
-Every fan is performance-tested in-house to the AMCA 210 / ISO 5801 method on our 200 HP VFD test rig.
+Every fan is performance-tested in-house to the IS 4894 / ISO 5801 / AMCA 210 method on our 200 HP VFD test rig.
 Because the rig runs cold air, the test is a cold-air equivalent and hot-gas operation is extrapolated by fan-law correction for hot density — air at 300 °C is roughly half the density of 20 °C air.
-The fan is dynamically balanced to ISO 21940 G6.3 as standard (G2.5 / G1.0 on application), with ISO 10816 vibration checked at FAT cold and again at hot commissioning.
+The fan is dynamically balanced to ISO 21940 G6.3 as standard (G2.5 / G1.0 on application), with ISO 20816 vibration checked at FAT cold and again at hot commissioning.
 Tests are customer-witnessed on request.

-What is the lead time for a 600 °C refractory-lined fan?
+What is the lead time for a refractory-lined high-temperature fan?

 Across the range